Safeguarding Policy

 There are three main elements to the Safeguarding Policy:

-1. PREVENTION (positive and safe school environment, careful and vigilant teaching which includes opportunities to teach safeguarding including online safety, accessible pastoral care and support to all children and good adult role models).
+1. PREVENTION (positive and safe school environment, careful and vigilant teaching which includes opportunities to teach safeguarding including online safety, accessible pastoral care and support to all pupils and good adult role models);

-1. SUPPORT (to children, who may have been at risk of significant harm and the way staff respond to their concerns and any work that may be required).
+1. SUPPORT ( those who may have been at risk of significant harm and the way staff respond to their concerns and any work that may be required).

-All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-For example, children may feel embarrassed, humiliated, or are being threatened.
+All staff should be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, pupils may feel embarrassed, humiliated, or are being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.

-This must not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.
+This must not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a pupil.
+It is also important that staff determine how best to build trusted relationships with pupils which facilitate communication.

 The Management of Safeguarding

 The school has a Nominated Safeguarding Governor.
 The name of the Governor can be sought from either the main school office or by visiting the school website where their name and contact details can be found along with additional helpful information and a copy of this policy.
 The Nominated Safeguarding Governor takes the lead responsibility for the Governing Body and works closely with the DSL, the Headteacher and Chair of Governors on safeguarding issues.
-The responsibilities of the Governing Body in relation to safeguarding are in KCSIE Part 2 and Ofsted Inspecting Safeguarding in Early Years, Education and Skills Settings Annex 1 (see also BCP /Pan Dorset Safeguarding Children Partnership guidance).
+The responsibilities of the Governing Body in relation to safeguarding are in KCSiE Part 2 (see also BCP Safeguarding Children Partnership guidance).

-The Designated Safeguarding Lead (DSL) is a senior member of staff in school, designated to take lead responsibility for safeguarding.
+The DSL (DSL) is a senior member of staff in school, designated to take lead responsibility for safeguarding.
 The DSL will;

 • Keep secure Child Protection, Children in Need and other plans;